Bhavana1612/generic-data-ingestion-service/README.md

 PostgreSQL Database

-The design keeps source-specific logic separated from the core ingestion workflow.
+The design separates source-specific logic from the main ingestion workflow.

 ---